 5. Set Up their Space Safely

-I’m a big fan of using a Learning Tower to safely bring kids up to counter height while reducing the risk of them falling off of a chair, which is so easy for little kids to do.
+I’m a big fan of using a Learning Tower to safely bring kids up to counter height while reducing the risk of them falling, which is so easy for little kids to do when standing on a chair.
 If you don’t have a tower, you can have the kids be in their highchair or booster seat at the table and work there.
+Or, at the very least, they can be sitting down at the table.

 6. Try Not to Worry About Perfection

-A star cookie that looks more like a lump will still taste good and the kids will still have fun decorating it.
+A star cookie that looks more like a lump will still taste good, and the kids will still have fun decorating it.
 This is not a contest and there’s no gold star for the prettiest cookies!
-It’s okay, however things turn out.
+It’s OK, however things turn out.

 7. Model Kitchen Habits